 Team Empowerment in Agile Is Possible

-We’ve discovered that the most important factor to realizing team and individual empowerment is shared understanding among teams and leaders.
+We’ve discovered that the most important factor in realizing team and individual empowerment is shared understanding among teams and leaders.

 All empowered Agile teams have two key characteristics in common: